4-base error on ball over fence helps Rangers top Angels 7-3

+Nick Solak hoped the original ruling of a home run would stand, but knew right away it hadn’t when he saw a Texas hit replaced by a Los Angeles error on the scoreboard two innings later.

-The play was initially ruled a home run for Solak, but the official scorer changed it to an error after consulting with the Elias Sports Bureau.
-Elias said it wasn’t aware of any precedent for a four-base error on a ball that went over the fence.
+The official scorer changed what would have been Solak’s first homer of the season to an error after consulting with the Elias Sports Bureau.
+Elias said it wasn’t aware of any precedent for a four-base error on a ball that went over the wall.

-Solak, who had two hits and scored three runs, lifted a deep but fairly routine fly to right with two outs in the fifth inning.
-Adell struggled to track the ball but was under it several feet from the wall when he reached for it with his gloved left hand.
+It’s not the first time the Rangers have been caught up in a strange home run play – or non-homer, in this case.
+A little more than 27 years ago, Jose Canseco was playing right for Texas when a deep fly bounced off his head and over the fence.

+”I think I deserve a home run for sure,” said Solak, who still had two hits and scored two other runs. ”You know, you think like the Canseco play, I don’t even know how that was scored, hopefully a home run.

+The Canseco ball was a homer for Carlos Martinez in Cleveland in 1993, but the big slugger was running toward the wall when the ball eluded his glove and bonked off his head.

+Adell was drifting toward the warning track when he said he lost the ball as he turned his shoulder.
+By the time he found it again, the ball was right on top of him.
+He reached out quickly with his gloved left hand, and the ball popped out before clearing the fence.

 Once he realized what happened, Adell put his hands over his head and stared toward the retractable roof in the Rangers’ new $1.2 billion stadium.
-The fourth big league game for the Angels’ top prospect was a rough one.
-He also struck out all four times up as Texas completed a three-game sweep.
+Later came a conversation with star center fielder Mike Trout.

+”He just told me that it ain’t going to be the last time things like that happen,” said Adell, who struck out all four times up in his fourth big league game. ”It’s one of those things where it sucks, but it’s not the first time that that’s happened in baseball.
+It’s difficult.”

+Texas manager Chris Woodward said he intended to ”fight” to get the ruling turned back into a homer.
+Rangers catcher Jeff Mathis said he didn’t even know until reporters told him after the game that Solak’s long ball was scored an error, not a homer.

 Lance Lynn earned his 100th career win, losing a shutout on Tommy La Stella’s two-run homer in the fifth.
 The right-hander’s ERA ended up at 1.16 after he came in with a major league-leading 0.49 mark.